Function Health: in-depth breakdown

 I tried Function Health when they first launched.
 The appeal of getting a bunch of really advanced biomarkers (ApoB, Lp(a), particle sizes, hormones, etc) without doctor gatekeeping was obvious.
 I also liked the idea of getting the Grail multi-cancer test.

 Here's what I think Function did well: the blood test report is attractive and well-designed, with nice colors.
+The pricing is cheaper than what I could get myself or from my doctor.

 Where I think Function could improve is the follow up.
 The "clinician report" that you get is essentially written by ChatGPT, it recommends some supplements, but aside from that, there's not much.
 The mobile apps just let you view your results.
 You can't track results over time since there's no way to upload PDFs of previous blood tests.